Contents

 6.3 Management of interests, general

-If an interest is declared but there is no risk of a conflict arising then no action is warranted.
+If an interest is declared, but there is no risk of a conflict arising then no action is warranted.
 However, if a material interest is declared then the management actions that could be applied include:

-• restricting staff involvement in associated discussions and excluding them from decision making
+- restricting staff involvement in associated discussions and excluding them from decision-making

-• removing staff from the whole decision making process
+- removing staff from the whole decision-making process

-• removing staff responsibility for an entire area of work
+- removing staff responsibility for an entire area of work

-• removing staff from their role altogether if they are unable to operate effectively in it because the conflict is so significant
+- removing staff from their role altogether if they are unable to operate effectively in it because the conflict is so significant

 Each case will be different and context-specific, and the trust will always clarify the circumstances and issues with the individuals involved.
-Line managers should maintain a written audit trail of information considered and actions taken and of any consultations with HR and director of corporate assurance so as to ensure consistency of response.
+Line managers should maintain a written audit trail of information considered and actions taken and of any consultations with HR and director of corporate assurance to ensure consistency of response.

-Staff who declare material interests should make their line manager or the person(s) they are working to aware of their existence.
+Staff who declare material interests should make their line manager or the person(s) they are working to be aware of their existence.

 6.4 Management of interests, common situations